 I have told the story many times about my mother being raised in the church because her father was a Methodist minister.
 Her family, being a pastoral family would be transferred to a new city and a new church leading her to going to 11 different schools in 12 years.
+Or was it 12 schools in 11 years?
 She saw a lot of behind the scene politics and things she felt was unrighteous.
 She believed then and now in God but pulled away as an adult.
 This led to our family not attending church regularly throughout my life.

 My dad went to church regularly as a child.
 He was raised by a single mom and his grandmother and developed a deep faith.
 I have learned much about his faith as we have been taking this walk of pancreatic cancer together for the last year.
-His heart is very rooted and grounded in God.
+His heart is very rooted and grounded in God as is my mother’s.

 When my older brother was born, my mom wanted to baptize him but my dad said he preferred that he made his own decision on baptism when he was older.
 This would be the same for any future children.
 My mom believing a child needed baptism snuck my brother out and had him baptized secretly.
 This of course cause much tension between my parents.
 When I was born I think my dad made it very clear that I was not to be baptized and thus was not.